WRONGFUL DEATH ATTORNEY IN WEST VIRGINIA

-David Goddard and Eddie Wagoner founded Goddard & Wagoner, PLLC in 2012.
+David Goddard founded Goddard Law PLLC in 2012.
 Our personal injury law firm understands and sympathizes with your great loss.

-Consulting with a team of highly skilled wrongful death lawyers can assist you in determining your next steps.
-Our attorneys are extremely skilled in the art of negotiation and can significantly increase your chances of favorably settling your case.
+Consulting with a highly skilled wrongful death lawyer can assist you in determining your next steps.
+Our firm is extremely skilled in the art of negotiation and can significantly increase your chances of favorably settling your case.